Wildcard Files

 • Name": "GlobalContent/**/*.* - Add all files in the GlobalContent folder and any subfolder of GlobalContent with any extension

-If a file is included explicitly and also through a wildcard, then the file will appear twice in the FRB Editor and this will produce an error.
+If a file is both included in Global Content Files explicitly and also through a wildcard, then the file appears twice in the FRB Editor and this produces an error.
 For example, consider a project with the file MyTexture.png added to the GlobalContent folder through a wildcard and also explicitly added.
 The JSON for the project might look like this:

 {